-Highland pony mare and foal on Kinclune Estate
+Highland pony and foal on Kinclune Estate Highland Pony Stud Highland pony on Kinclune Estate Highland Pony Stud

 Highland Pony Stud